EudenDev/Pooling-System/README.md

 ## Particle Sytem Pooling
 This is a handy component to repool a particle system, like VFXs.
 Add the component to your particle system, read the tooltip on the component if you need help.
-This component force loop to false and stopAction to callback.
+This component forces loop to false and stopAction to callback.

 ## POSSIBLE ISSUES
 - Using generic version Pooling.Pool\<T> then trying Pooling.SendToPool() will not work and **will destroy your object**.